yunlianqk/HouckLabCodebase/@M9330AWG/README.md

     - OUTPUTCONFIG = 2: Amplified single-ended output, max amplitude = 0.34 to 0.5 V

 ### Sequence mode
-In sequence mode, waveforms and markers are all M × N arrays where M is the number of **segments**.
-A trigger output will be generated for each **waveform**.
+In sequence mode, waveforms and markers are all M × N arrays where M is the number of **segments** (each segment contains a waveform).
+A trigger output will be generated at the start of each **waveform**.
 The full sequence is shown below.
 Note that the AWG only wait for external trigger for each **sequence**, not between segments within the sequence.
 <div style="text-align:center"><img src="./sequence.jpg" alt="Sequence figure" align="middle"/></div>

 ### <a name="sync"/>Multiple Module Synchronization